In Depth Baby Product Reviews Led by a Pediatrician

 Storage

 The Summer Infant storage bin has some design flaws.
-It is medium-sized, but the access is remarkably bad and becomes zero with the seat reclined.
+It is medium-sized, but the access is remarkably bad and becomes zero when the seat reclines.
 We were only able to fit our medium bag in the bin.
-It has a 10 lb maximum allowance, which is about average for the stroller that lists the limit.
+It has a 10 lb maximum allowance, which is about average for a stroller that lists the limit.

 The canopy has a pocket on the back large enough for snacks or a smartphone.